strath-ace/smart-uq/README.md

 Requirements
 ------

-To install this project, please ensure that you have installed the following (install guides are provided on the respective websites):
+To install this project, please ensure that you have installed the following (installation guides are provided on the respective websites):

   - [Git](http://git-scm.com)
   - A C++ compiler, e.g., [GCC](https://gcc.gnu.org/), [clang](http://clang.llvm.org/), [MinGW](http://www.mingw.org/)